 He doesn’t see it this way, but arguably Schrager himself had a lot to do with this once raffish town’s bourgeois ossification.
 After all, he was the one who made chic lifestyle hotels out of onetime dowdy fleabags (Morgans, The Royalton, the Delano in Miami, the Gramercy Park Hotel) and built starchitected condos (Herzog & de Meuron designed both 40 Bond, where he lives, with its graffiti-inspired fence out front, and 160 Leroy, where apartments are selling for $4,000 a square foot) and now those Edition hotels with Marriott.
-Not to mention his Public hotel, also designed by Herzog, which looms over the Whole Foods building on Chrystie Street Street just south of Houston, a flawless temple to up-to-the-minute global bling.
+Not to mention his Public hotel, also designed by Herzog, which looms over affordable housing on Chrystie Street Street just south of Houston, a flawless temple to up-to-the-minute global bling.
 He was so determined to make sure the concrete floor was just right in the lobby, that he had it jackhammered up twice and redone.

 Which brings us back to the big question: Why hasn’t there been another Studio 54?